You can feel the desperation in the woman’s short message.

 “My boyfriend posted sexually explicit photos of me on an ‘ex-girlfriend’ porn site,” she wrote on a legal advice website, AVVO.com.
 “I want them removed, but the website charges $500.
 Can I take legal action?
 Against the website or my ex?
 What can I do?”

 The web is now teeming with websites that try to extort victims by exploiting their most private moments for profit.
-Some encourage what’s now known as “revenge porn.”
+Many crazy exes are trying to expose their former significant other’s Boobs through the internet, and some even encourage what’s now known as “revenge porn.”
 Others exploit what they call First Amendment rights by collecting mug shots and splashing them online, offering subjects a chance to remove them for a fee.
 Many victims are later found innocent, but no matter: on the web, everyone is guilty, forever.

 Says one ex-girlfriend/ex-boyfriend site, “f you are an adult who has been submitted to this site tough luck.”

 The New York Times has thankfully shined a spotlight recently on this, the most troubling fallout from our digital age.
 This past weekend, the Times took on mugshot websites and shamed some of them into disappearing (they’ll be back).
-Two weeks ago, the paper got victims of revenge porn to share their scary stories.
+Two weeks ago, the paper .

 The problem, of course, is hardly new — here’s Wired’s story on mugshot sites from 2011.
 But it’s time we had a serious discussion about this insanity, so good on the Times for starting that talk.

 We are, at the moment, trapped by word games played with the First Amendment, and by our own inability to see shades of grey in an increasingly complicated world.